tk-notes/blog/actionable-advice-to-start-learning-to-code/README.md

 #### Tip number two: keep learning

-As a software engineer, one of my challenges is always keeping track of new things that are emergingin our world: new libraries like [ReactJS in 2013](https://en.wikipedia.org/wiki/React_(JavaScript_lib ary)), web applications like [SPA](https://en.wikipedia.org/wiki/Single-page_applicati n), [PWA](https://en.wikipedia.org/wiki/Progressive_web_app), tech trends like Machine Learning, AI, cryptocurrency (Blockchain Blockchain Blockchain!), and so on.
+As a software engineer, one of my challenges is always keeping track of new things that are emergingin our world: new libraries like [ReactJS in 2013](https://en.wikipedia.org/wiki/React_(JavaScript_libary), web applications like [SPA](https://en.wikipedia.org/wiki/Single-page_application), [PWA](https://en.wikipedia.org/wiki/Progressive_web_app), tech trends like Machine Learning, AI, cryptocurrency (Blockchain Blockchain Blockchain!), and so on.

 I’m not saying we need to learn everything and overwhelm ourselves.
 My point is thatnewthings are created so fast in the tech world, so we need to embrace the **lifelong learning** mindset.